BioinfoMachineLearning/EnQA/README.md

 ## Feature generation using featurizers from Spherical graph convolutional networks

-The featurizers from Spherical graph convolutional networks (S-GCN) are used to processe 3D models of proteins represented as molecular graphs.
+The featurizers from Spherical graph convolutional networks (S-GCN) are used to process 3D models of proteins represented as molecular graphs.
 Here we provide the voronota and spherical harmonics featurizer for Linux.

 If you need to rebuild the voronota for a different system, please check out the [S-GCN Repo](https://gitlab.inria.fr/GruLab/s-gcn/-/tree/master/#voronota).